Dialogues of the Gods: Dialogue XIX: Aphrodite and Eros (II)

 Aphrodite asks Eros why, despite his many victories over gods like Zeus, Apollo, Poseidon, and even herself, he never uses his tricks on Athena.
 Eros replies that Athena frightens him, which leads Aphrodite to wonder why Ares does not scare him.
 Eros explains that Ares is welcoming to him, while Athena is consistently unapproachable.
 Additionally, Eros refrains from approaching the Muses out of respect, although several of the Muses have had lovers and children.
-(Note: Several Muses, such as Calliope and Clio, were known to have lovers and offspring.)
+(Note: Several Muses however, such as Calliope and Clio, were known to have lovers and offspring.)
 As for Artemis, Eros cannot catch her because she is always running through the mountains, and she is already in love with her own passion for hunting.
 Aphrodite observes that, unlike Artemis, her brother Apollo has been struck by Eros many times.

 Dialogue XX: Ares and Hermes

-Ares asks Hermes if he has heard Zeus's recent claim that he is mightier than all the other gods combined.
+Ares asks Hermes if he has heard Zeus's recent boast that he is mightier than all the other gods combined.
 (Note: See Homer's Iliad.)
 Ares acknowledges that Zeus is indeed stronger than any individual god, but he questions whether Zeus could defeat all of them at once.
 Hermes advises Ares to keep his voice down to avoid trouble, but Ares, trusting Hermes to be discreet, continues.
 He mocks Zeus's claim by recalling how Zeus was rendered helpless when Hera, Poseidon, and Athena rebelled against him and bound him until Thetis intervened and had Briareos release him.
 Hermes once again urges Ares to be quiet to prevent both of them from getting into trouble.

 Dialogue XXI: Pan and Hermes

 Pan greets Hermes, calling him his father.
 Hermes is surprised and asks how he could be the father of the goat-legged god Pan.
 Pan explains that Hermes might not recall, but he once approached a maiden from Arcadia in the form of a goat.
 Pan's mother, Penelope of Sparta, daughter of Icarius, gave birth to Pan as a result.
-Hence, Pan was born with a goat’s lower half.
+Hence, Pan was born with a goat's lower half.
 Hermes confirms Pan's story but feels embarrassed to be acknowledged as his father.
 He requests that Pan not address him as his father in the presence of the other gods, fearing they might mock him.